• Skip to primary navigation

 Event Four – Max Log

-The WSM website describes the log lift as the premier overhead pressing event in the World’s Strongest Man competition, requiring athletes to lift a heavy, thick wooden or metal log with handles from the ground to overhead.
-The current record log lift world record sits at about 509 pounds.
+WSM describes the log lift as the premier overhead pressing event in the World’s Strongest Man competition, requiring athletes to lift a heavy, thick wooden or metal log with handles from the ground to overhead.
+The current log lift world record sits at about 509 pounds.

 Results